About

 Zachary L. Solomon ’57, Honorary Governor

-In 1964, Mr. Solomon moved to Los Angeles to become a Senior Vice President with May Company.
-He later served as Executive Vice President and then became President of The Emporium, the venerable San Francisco department store.
-In 1983 he returned to New York and was named President and CEO of Perry Ellis, a manufacturer of casual but elegant sportswear.
-In 1987, he became president of Ellen Tracy Co, a women’s clothing manufacturer, and in 1991 he took over as president and chief executive officer of Associated Merchandising Corporation, that later became a subsidiary of Target Corporation that helps to develop and import garments and other goods for the Target Department Stores.
-In the years since, Mr. Solomon has continued in the retail trade, serving as CEO of Adrienne Vittadini, President of Finity Apparel Group, CEO of Baby Togs and Paul LaFontaine.
+In 1964, Solomon moved to Los Angeles to become a senior vice president with May Company.
+He later served as executive vice president and then became president of The Emporium, the venerable San Francisco department store.
+In 1983 he returned to New York and was named president and CEO of Perry Ellis, a manufacturer of casual but elegant sportswear.
+In 1987, he became president of Ellen Tracy Co, a women’s clothing manufacturer, and in 1991 he took over as president and chief executive officer of Associated Merchandising Corporation, which later became a subsidiary of Target Corporation that helps to develop and import garments and other goods for the Target Department Stores.
+In the years since, Solomon has continued in the retail trade, serving as CEO of Adrienne Vittadini, president of Finity Apparel Group, and CEO of Baby Togs and Paul LaFontaine.

-Mr. Solomon was elected to the Brooklyn College Foundation Board of Trustees in 1984; he served as Chairman from 1997-2001.
-In 2007 Mr. Solomon was awarded the Distinguished Alumnus Award.
+Solomon was elected to the Brooklyn College Foundation Board of Trustees in 1984 and served as chair from 1997 to 2001.
+In 2007, he was awarded the Distinguished Alumnus Award.

 Staff